thexmanxyz/Floating-ToTop-Button/README.md

 This is a simple and full configurable jQuery plugin which appends a floating "ToTop" - Button to a DOM element.
 On the following website, [gantryprojects](https://gantryprojects.com), you can see the button and it's behavior in action.
 If you want to try it yourself, simply download the latest version and follow the installation guide below.

 ## Prerequisites
-* Basic web development knowledge
+* Basic web frontend knowledge

 ## Download / Installation
 TBA